FAQGURU/FAQGURU/topics/en/net-framework.md

 * https://www.c-sharpcorner.com/interview-question/how-many-types-of-jit-compilers

 [[↑] Back to top](#net-framework)
 ### What is the difference between Node.js async model and async/await in .NET?
-(Expert)

 The async model that has Node.js is similar to the old async model in C# and .Net called Event-based Asynchronous Pattern (EAP).
 The C#'s async/await keywords make asynchronous code linear and let you avoid "Callback Hell" much better then in any of other programming languages.